+Table 2 Standards for activities located in the Medium Density Residential Precinct and the High Density Residential Precinct Non-compliance status

+49.5.36A Residential Visitor Accommodation in the HDR Precinct: NC

+49.5.36A.1 For Reside

+allow ximum of 50% of the units within a building are ed to be available for Residential Visitor mmodation.

+unit d otal nights of occupation by paying guests within a loes not exceed a cumulative total of 90 nights per m from the date of initial registration.

+bedro number of guests must not exceed two adults per soom and the total number of adults and children not exceed:

+• 3 in a one-bedroom residential unit;

+• 6 in a two-bedroom residential unit;

+• 9 in a three-bedroom residential unit

+whicle movements by a passenger service vehicle ble of carrying more than 12 people are generated.

+49.5.36A.2 three store ntial Visitor Accommodation within a building of ys or less the total number of nights does not nights per annum from the initial date of n.

+Notes:

+(a) The acti

+(b) Up to da must be and the made av

+for inspe est that records are made available to the Council burs' notice, in order to monitor compliance with 5.37.4

+49.5.36B Landscape b uffer RD

-Table 2 Standards for activities located in the Medium Density Residential Precinct and the High Density Residential Precinct Non-compliance status 49.5.36A Residential Visitor Accommodation in the HDR Precinct: 49.5.36A.1 For Residential Visitor Accommodation within a building of at least four storeys: a.
-A maximum of 50% of the units within a building are allowed to be available for Residential Visitor Accommodation. b.
-The total nights of occupation by paying guests within a unit does not exceed a cumulative total of 90 nights per annum from the date of initial registration. c.
-The number of guests must not exceed two adults per bedroom and the total number of adults and children must not exceed: a.
-3 in a one-bedroom residential unit; b.
-6 in a two-bedroom residential unit; c.
-9 in a three-bedroom residential unit d.
-No vehicle movements by a passenger service vehicle capable of carrying more than 12 people are generated 49.5.36A.2 For Residential Visitor Accommodation within a building of three storeys or less the total number of nights does not exceed 30 nights per annum from the initial date of registration.
-Notes: (a) The activity is registered with Council prior to commencement. (b) Up to date records of the Residential Visitor Accommodation activity must be kept including a record of the date and duration of guest stays and the number of guests staying per night, and in a form that can be made available for inspection by Council with 24 hours' notice. (c) The Council may request that records are made available to the Council for inspection at 24 hours' notice, in order to monitor compliance with 49.5.36B Rules 49.5.37.1 - 49.5.37.4 Landscape buffer The Landscape Buffer shown on the Structure Plan within Sub Area A shall be no less than 6 meters wide along its full length and the landscape buffer in Sub Area K2 shall be no less than 10m wide and both shall include: • a diverse range of 70% native indigenous species with a minimum plant spacing of 1.5m to enhance biodiversity values. • no less than 30% of planting which will reach a mature height of over 10 meters. • no less than 30% of planting which shall reach a mature height of over 4 meters. • the balance of the species can be shrubs and small trees which contribute to biodiversity and amenity values. • No buildings or structures RD Discretion is restricted to: a.
-Effects on, or contribution to, biodiversity and amenity b.
-Screening benefits or effects to adjacent properties
+The Landscape Buffer shown on the Structure Plan within Sub Area A shall be no less than 6 meters wide along its full length and the landscape buffer in Sub Area K2 shall be no less than 10m wide and both shall include: a diverse range of 70% indigenous species with a minimumplant spacing of 1.5m to enhance biodiversity values. no less than 30% of planting which will reach a mature height of over 10 meters.
+Discretion is restricted

+to: a.
+Effects on, or

+contribution to, biodiversity and amenity

+b.
+Screening benefits or

+no less over 4 effects to adjacent properties

+the balance of the species can be shrubs and small trees which contribute to biodiversity and amenity values.
+P.0201000

+No buil dings or struc tures